Everything you need to know about…

-Let’s face it, kids take to climbing like a duck to water.
-There are few things more depressing than seeing a little crusher hiking an 8c sport route or sending a V8 boulder problems whilst you struggle through your warm-up routine.
+Kids take to climbing like a duck to water.
+There are few things more depressing than seeing a little crusher hiking an 8a sport route or sending a V6 boulder problems whilst you struggle through your warm-up routine.

 Today, kids climbing shoes is a big business.
 Every major climbing shoe brand now has child-specific variations that will provide the support that a developing foot needs.

-Unfortunately, there are few things in life more difficult than buying shoes for your children and that goes double when it comes to kids climbing shoes.
+Unfortunately, buying normal shoes for your children is a tricky task, and that goes double when it comes to kids climbing shoes.
 The usual difficulties of finding the right size, style, and of course the right color, are all still prevalent when it comes to children’s rock climbing shoes.

-Our many of the Climbing Shoe Review team have either been competitive child climbers or have helped coach youth programs, so we know a thing or two about kids climbing shoes.
+Many of the Climbing Shoe Review team have either been child climbers or have helped coach youth programs, so we know a thing or two about kids climbing shoes.
+Here are our thoughts on kids climbing shoes in 2023.

-What to look for out for in Kids Climbing Shoes
+What to Look Out for in Kids Climbing Shoes

 2) Size Matters

 You don’t need me to remind you how ridiculously fast kids’ feet grow.
-But when combining this with the inherent nature of fast-wearing climbing rubber, and you will soon have a small fortune worth of used climbing shoes.
+But when combining this with the inherent nature of fast-wearing climbing rubber, you will soon have a small fortune worth of outgrown climbing shoes.

 Some children’s climbing shoes utilize clever designs that stretch to compensate for some foot growth.
 Finding a shoe that uses leather uppers is another bonus too, as this will allow for a bit more stretch than their synthetic counterparts.